· 6 min read

 Written in by Simon Lehmann Editor

-A fibre-based print judged wet under the safelight almost never matches the print held in the hand the next morning.
-The dry version reads slightly darker, and its highlights have lost a measure of separation.
-This shift, known as dry-down, is one of the most common reasons a carefully assessed wet print disappoints once finished.
-Because the judgement is made wet but the result is viewed dry, the discrepancy is built into the process unless it is anticipated.
+A fibre-based print judged wet under the safelight rarely matches the print held in the hand the next morning.
+The wet version that looked bright and glowing the previous evening reads dull on drying: the highlights flatten, lose their bite, and close up just enough to disappoint.
+This shift is called dry-down.
+Because the judgement is made wet but the result is always viewed dry, the discrepancy is built into the process unless you anticipate it and correct for it deliberately.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.